cnio-bu/beyondcell/tutorial/visualization/README.md

 <img src=".img/bortezomib_signature_18868.png" width="500">

 If you input more than one `ID`, the result will be a `patchwork` object containing all the signature plots.
-To retrieve all the `IDs` you have two
-options: either select `IDs` column from `FindDrugs` output or use `GetIDs` function.

 ```r
 library("patchwork")